Exposing the effect of $p$-wave in pion triplet under the strong magnetic field: Meson properties

 For neutral pion, the integration over $q_y$ and $x$ can be done analytically by the orthogonality of the normalized harmonic oscillator wave function

 thus, these kernels can be written as

 In general, the form of $K_{FF}^{\pi_{+}}$ is deduced from WTIs.
-However, the WTIs in magnetic field is very complicated, we use the subtraction ($K_{FF}^{\pi_{0}^u}=-2K_{FE}^{\pi_{0}^{u}}$), found in the zero magnetic field, as an approximation~\cite{GutierrezGuerrero2010}. $G_{j,n}$ correspond to the integration over $q_z, q_t$ and should be regularized by Eq.~$(\ref{reg1})$, where
+However, the WTIs in a magnetic field are very complicated; we use the subtraction ($K_{FF}^{\pi_{0}^u}=-2K_{FE}^{\pi_{0}^{u}}$), found in the zero magnetic field, as an approximation~\cite{GutierrezGuerrero2010}. $G_{j,n}$ corresponds to the integration over $q_z, q_t$ and should be regularized by Eq.~(\ref{reg1}), where

-\subsection{charged pion}
+\subsection{Charged pion}